2. Program Scope

 - Review of discharge planning procedures to ensure adequate and appropriate discharge planning, including coordination of services for enrollees with special needs.

 - Monitoring of providers for compliance with state and federal laws and regulations including but not limited to; advance directives, family planning services for minors and other issues as identified.
-Reports are submitted annually or within thirty (30) days to the Division of Medical Assistance and Health Services (DMAHS).
+Reports are submitted annually or within thirty (30) days to the Division of Medical Assistance and Health Services (DMAHS) as requested.

-- Ensuring methods to track emergency care utilization and to take follow-up action, including individual counseling, to improve appropriate use of urgent and emergency care settings.
+- Ensuring methods to track emergency care utilization and to take follow-up action, as requested including individual counseling, to improve appropriate use of urgent and emergency care settings.

 - Review of medical technology policies and procedures for evidence-based criteria for the evaluation of the appropriate use of new medical technologies or new applications of established technologies, including medical procedures, behavioral health, drugs, devices, assistive technology devices and durable medical equipment.